jdeantoni/ERTS2020_artifacts/README.md

 ![results1](picts/noSafety_noPrio_200_0.png)

 You can zoon some specific part of the picture.
-For instance if you zoom a lot on the waiting time where it apears as a single block, you will see the picture below, highlighting the implementation of the LRG policy on the bus
+For instance if you zoom a lot on the waiting time where it apears as a single block, you will see the picture below, highlighting the implementation of the LRG policy on the bus.
+Below you can see the two task realizing transfer of image acquired throw spacewire to the DDR memory (namely SPW_acquisition1 and SPW_acquisition2).
+The alternate their sending due to conflict for access to the bus and then wait one cycle each, alternatively
 ![zoomLRGpolicy](picts/zoomLRGpolicy.png)